Summer camps will return in Summer 2022. Please join our email list if you would like more information about our

-The UM WISE Girls in Science and Engineering (WISE GISE) Camp is a summer day camp for students finishing grades 7 and 8 in June of 2020.
+The UM WISE Girls in Science and Engineering (WISE GISE) Camp is a summer day camp for students finishing grades 7 and 8 in June.

 WISE GISE brings together peers who share their abundant curiosity and passion for problem solving for a week of hands-on exploration that is both fun and challenging.

 Campers choose a subject area to focus on in the mornings (chemistry, engineering survey, robotics, human genetics, or physics).
 Afternoons are spent in a variety of stimulating activities, including group collaborative competitions, experiments from other disciplines, tours of dynamic UM labs, and talks about science and engineering degrees and careers.
 Campers will have lots of fun exploring the University of Michigan campus in Ann Arbor!

 Campers will learn from world-renowned women scientists and engineers and role model students who share their interest in science, math and engineering.
 Focus projects are planned and taught by University of Michigan faculty, staff and students.
 Our camp counselors are undergraduate student leaders in science and engineering robustly trained in safety and facilitation.

 GISE is sponsored by the University of Michigan, Women in Science and Engineering (WISE) Program in cooperation with the College of Literature, Science and the Arts and the College of Engineering.

 Calling all mad scientists!
 In this focus project you will wear lab coats, gloves, and goggles to conduct experiments in a UM chemistry lab.
 Use acids to compare reactivity of metals.
 Analyze colored samples using spectrophotometers.
 Use chemicals to distinguish between acids and bases.
 Run tests to identify typical household products.
 Create your own slime.
 Experience some heart-stopping demonstrations.
 And do it all with the power of chemistry.